makingchips/makingchips.github.io/_posts/2015-10-27-SpeakingOf.md

 ![Screenshot]({{ site.url }}/public/heeks-dolphin2.png)

-HeeksCNC in the upper left, PM3D is DolphinCAD's import/export program that comes at a 500 dollar price premium to their standard cad/mill bundle.
+HeeksCNC icon in the upper left, the PM3D icon just below it to the right is DolphinCAD's import/export program that comes at a 500 dollar price premium to their standard cad/mill bundle.
 Looking a bit further into what all is in there...

 ![Screenshot]({{ site.url }}/public/heeks-dolphin4.png)